Missouri Child Custody Laws

 Under Missouri law, child custody arrangements are divided into five specific categories.
 These include:

 - Joint physical and legal custody by both parents

 - Joint legal custody by both parents and physical custody by a sole parent

 - Joint physical custody by both parents and sole legal custody by one parent

 - Sole custody – both legal and physical – by one parent

 - Third party visitation or custody – generally grandparents

-- These types of child custody apply to both formerly married and unmarried parents.
+- Types of child custody that apply to both formerly married and unmarried parents.

 Missouri Custody Law: Petition for Custody

 A Petition of Custody is a special petition placed before the Court when paternity has been established for the child or children concerned but custody issues have not been addressed.
 A Petition for Custody protects the rights of both parents and establishes the father’s right to have contact with his children.